batlabucd/OHSNAP/README.md

 python3 setup.py install
 ```

-This will also install the Snakemake and BioPython dependencies.
+This will also install the Snakemake and Biopython dependencies.

 ## Creating an example project
 You can create an example project with the following command: